 3. Place the cookie sheet in the freezer for half an hour.
 This will make the dough less sticky to work with.

-2. Melt about 1 cup of dark or semi-sweet chocolate of your choice over a double boiler, stirring constantly.
+1 cup dark or semi-sweet chocolate of choice

-3. Line a cookie sheet with parchment paper or a silicone baking sheet and pour the melted chocolate onto the middle of the pan.
+2. Line a cookie sheet with parchment paper or a silicone baking sheet and pour the melted chocolate onto the middle of the pan.
 Use a spatula to spread the chocolate out evenly to the desired width.
 I like mine fairly thin.

-5. Place the pan in the freezer for about 30 minutes or until the chocolate is completely set.
+4. Place the pan in the freezer for about 30 minutes or until the chocolate is completely set.
 Remove the pan from the freezer and break your chocolate into pieces.
 Store in air-tight container (I like to keep mine in the freezer) and enjoy!

 Happy Love Day!